 Any objections must be waived not raised during arbitral proceedings in a clear and timely manner.
 The timeliness of an objection depends on both when the information that the objection is based on first became known to the complaining party; and what has occurred in the time between when the party learned of the relevant information and when it asserted its objection.

 As you can see, the pieces of the arbitration puzzle are complicated and interrelated.
 Consult an experienced attorney from Robinson and Henry to make sure that you have all the necessary pieces of this puzzle, and that they fit together so you have your award at the end.
-Call 303-688-0944 for your initial free, no obligation consultation.
+Call 303-688-0944 for your initial free, no obligation case assessment.